-- "Pexels.com" is a popular site, and also has a nice collection of high quality pictures, but not nearly as extensive as Pixabay.
-Pexels totally failed the "warthog" test, and returned 0 results.
-Searching for "Blog" returned a nice array of images, but many had nothing to do with blogging, such as one entitled: "photo of woman sitting on zebra statue".
+- Pexels: This is a popular site and also has a nice collection of high-quality pictures, but not nearly as extensive as Pixabay.
+Pexels totally failed the "warthog" test, however, and returned 0 results.
+Searching for "blog" returned a nice array of images, but many had nothing to do with blogging, such as one titled: "photo of woman sitting on zebra statue."

 Other Sources for Free Images